*Defined as modified Miyata grade 0, <25mv /mm2 over 3 years (n=138), and over 9 years (n=20), respectively.

 IMPORTANT PRODUCT INFORMATION - CLAREON® FAMILY OF IOLS

-CAUTION: Federal law restricts these devices to sale by or on the order of a physician.
+CAUTION: Restricted by law to sale by or on the order of a physician.

 ATTENTION: Reference the Directions for Use labeling for each IOL for a complete listing of indications, warnings and precautions.